2017 New Jersey Senate election

-The 2017 New Jersey State Senate elections were held on November 7, 2017, to elect Senators for all 40 legislative districts across New Jersey.
+The 2017 New Jersey State Senate elections were held on November 7, 2017, to elect senators for all 40 legislative districts across New Jersey.
 These elections coincided with the election of Governor Phil Murphy.
-The winners of this election serve in the 218th New Jersey Legislature, with seats apportioned based on the 2010 United States census.
+The winners of this election would serve in the 218th New Jersey Legislature, with seats apportioned based on the 2010 United States census.
 The Democratic Party grew its majority in the Senate, with incumbent Senate President Steve Sweeney re-elected to the top leadership post.
-Republican Thomas Kean, Jr. continued to lead his party as Minority Leader.
+Republican Thomas Kean, Jr. continued to lead his party as minority leader.
 This was the first state Senate election cycle in 10 years where any party flipped a Senate seat.

+Democrats flipped the 7th and 11th districts, while Republicans flipped the 2nd.
+Democrats briefly held 26 seats from January through December 2019 following the party switch of Dawn Addiego, resulting in the Democrats controlling the highest percentage of seats since 1977.
+However, a 2019 special election in District 1 reduced the Democrats back to 25 seats.